-Where I live in the wild west State of Arizona, you can openly and conceal carry in the majority of areas.
-A reasonably easily obtainable CCW permit allows you further privilege to carry in certain establishments that would otherwise not allow firearms (bear in mind, any business can refuse to allow firearms on the premises which overrides any permit or right).
+Where I live in the wild west state of Arizona, you can openly and conceal carry in the majority of areas.
+A reasonably easily obtainable CCW permit allows you the further privilege to carry in certain establishments that would otherwise not allow firearms (bear in mind, any business can refuse to allow firearms on the premises which override any permit or right).

 Along that same vein, I can’t fathom too many situations as a civilian where you can legally whack someone with a baton but couldn’t make a case for using a firearm.

 Although batons do allow a lower threshold of force to be used compared to a handgun, without an understanding of grappling and position control, it’s going to be hard to do anything other than beat that snot out of a guy if all you have is a baton.

 None of this is to say that batons are NEVER useful under any circumstances.
 An expandable baton definitely gives you a leg up on a similarly trained but lesser armed opponent in a deadly force scenario.